sstelfox/stelfox.net/content/knowledge_base/linux/sshd.md

 ## Firewall Adjustments

-My default [IPTables](iptables) firewall already has the following rules in place to allow access to SSH by default while still providing a modicum of protection from attackers.
+My default [IPTables][1] firewall already has the following rules in place to allow access to SSH by default while still providing a modicum of protection from attackers.

 ```
 # Allow SSH, but no more than 5 new connections every minute